cheevahagadog/nathan-cheever-blog/content/post/mental_models_1.md

 [^1]:	Temme, David H. _Life Is Loopy: Principles of Biology : Biology 1210, Fall Semester 2009, University of Utah_.
 Dubuque, Iowa: Kendall/Hunt Pub.
 Co., 2009., 10-11

+[^2]: Setting aside the extremes, like issues of polar vs magnetic North, and when you reach the point when a compass no longer points anywhere in particular.
+But trying not be too pedantic, the principle still useful.